m-labs/artiq/doc/manual/faq.rst

 `serial_for_url() <http://pyserial.sourceforge.net/pyserial_api.html#serial.serial_for_url>`_
 in order to open a serial device.

+The preferred way to specify a serial device is to make use of the ``hwgrep://``
+URL: it allows to select the serial device by its USB vendor ID, product ID and/or serial number.
+Those never change, unlike the device file name.

 See the :ref:`TDC001 documentation <tdc001-controller-usage-example>` for an example of ``hwgrep://`` usage.